instatetragrammaton/Patches/README.md

 # Do you also take requests?

-Yes!
-Go to https://www.reddit.com/r/synthrecipes/ and ask and there's a good chance I respond; that's where a lot of these patches also originate from.
+You can always ask nicely!
+Keep in mind - _I do this for free, for fun, as time permits, and on my schedule_.
+No guarantees, no demands.

+Furthermore, I'm not the only person who knows how to create/recreate sounds - [r/synthrecipes](https://reddit.com/r/synthrecipes/) and [r/synthesizers](https://www.reddit.com/r/synthesizers/) have several people who can help.
+Don't ask just one person - ask an entire community :)

 # Versions

 The subfolders denote the minimal version number that patches will run on.
 I will try to keep as many patches compatible with official releases, i.e. not any random beta.

 # License